We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 The rugged, sprawling land mass of Sumbawa, with its many jutting and twisted peninsulas, forms plenty of protected bays for its islands dotted along the north coast such as Moyo, Sangeang and Satonda.
 These sheltered and varied havens offer crystal-clear waters, deep and vibrant walls, steaming underwater volcanic vents, fertile breeding grounds and conditions that are perfect for some fantastic muck diving opportunities.

 Lying between the islands of Lombok to the west and Komodo to the east, Sumbawa Island is consequently visited as part of the itineraries of the Indonesia liveaboard diving cruises that run between Bali and Komodo Island.
+However, in the last few years some pioneering liveaboards have started to include Saleh Bay ('Teluk Saleh' in Bahasa) in their itineraries, where whale sharks come to feed on krill and on the discarded remains from fisherman bagans.

 Allied to the scuba diving are the topside visual attractions of volcanoes and enormous bat colonies, and you'll soon have enough reasons to plunge deep and explore the spectacular underwater tapestry that surounds the island of Sumbawa.